 OUR SCHOOLS

-Hobsonville Point Primary Hobsonville Point Secondary School
+Hobsonville Point Primary

+Hobsonville Point Secondary School

 We are fortunate to have two new state schools located right in the heart of Hobsonville Point.

 The schools are within easy walking distance of all homes and are an important focal point for the community.
 The quality of the buildings and facilities is extremely high and the design is a response to the latest international research on what makes effective learning environments.
-Both schools are enrolling students from within the school zones set by the New Zealand Ministry of Education.
+Both schools are enrolling students from within the school zones set by the Ministry of Education.

+-
-ENROLLING YOUR CHILDREN

-Hobsonville Point Primary is located at 18 De Havilland Road and is built for an eventual roll of close to 700.
-The school opened to students at the beginning of 2013 and at the start of 2017 school year had a roll of 265.
-The school caters for years 1-8.
+ENROLLING YOUR CHILDREN Hobsonville Point Primary is located at 18 De Havilland Road and is built for an eventual roll of close to 700.
+The school opened to students at the beginning of 2013 and at the end of the 2018 school year, Hobsonville Point Primary had a roll of 479.
+The school caters to years 1-8.
 Hobsonville Point Secondary School is located at 70 Hobsonville Point Road and opened its doors to its year 9 foundation students at the beginning of 2014.
-By term one of 2017, the roll had reached 465 of an eventual 1350.
-The school is enrolling students progressively until they have a cohort in each year group.
-In 2018 the school will have students in each year group, from 9-13.
+By term four of 2018, the roll had reached 579 of an eventual 1350.
 Both schools run tours and open days/evenings and offer opportunities for prospective students to visit and participate in class before enrolling.
-Please see the schools' website for more information:

-www.hobsonvillepoint.school.nz

-SCHOOL ZONES

-If you are living at Hobsonville Point you're in zone for both schools.

-ERO REPORTS

-Reading the reviews published by the Ministry of Education is a good way to learn more about a school's performance.
+Please see the schools' website for more information: hobsonvillepoint.school.nz SCHOOL ZONES If you are living at Hobsonville Point you're in zone for both schools.
+ERO REPORTS Reading the reviews published by the Ministry of Education is a good way to learn more about a school's performance.
 Both of our schools have been reviewed by the Education Review Office.
-The full reports are available online at: www.ero.govt.nz

-Hobsonville Point Primary - ERO Report (October 2014)

-"The establishment phase of this new school has been well managed.
-Teachers and students work collaboratively in flexible, modern environments that complement the school's learner-centred curriculum.
-Students are supported to be self-managing learners and active participants in designing their personalised learning programmes.
-Strong partnerships with families are recognised as key to students' learning."

-Hobsonville Point Secondary School - ERO Report (June 2016)

-"Students are very proud of the school and its learning model.
+The full reports are available online at: www.ero.govt.nz Hobsonville Point Primary - ERO Report (March 2018) "The school's vision for teaching and learning is embedded and promotes equity and excellence.
+Senior leaders and the establishment board considered the work of a variety of theorists and researchers when developing the vision.
+A key principle that underpins all school operations is to provide children with an innovative education through personalised learning, powerful partnerships and challenging inquiry-learning programmes.
+Many parents consider these approaches will benefit their children."
+Hobsonville Point Secondary School - ERO Report (June 2016) "Students are very proud of the school and its learning model.
 They report that they value the opportunities they have to make meaningful choices about their learning and to know about themselves as learners.
-Their sense that their teachers are engaged with them in reciprocal learning, and teachers' evident pleasure in exploring ideas and new ways of learning, underpin the respectful learning relationships evident throughout the school."
+Their sense that their teachers, are engaged with them in reciprocal learning, and teachers' evident pleasure in exploring ideas and new ways of learning, underpin the respectful learning relationships evident throughout the school."

-The Public-Private Partnership

-Both schools operate under and Public-Private partnership (PPP).
+The Public-Private Partnership Both schools operate under a Public-Private Partnership (PPP).
 This means that a private company has built the schools and is now responsible for maintaining them.
-This frees the board, principals and senior staff from the burden of looking after large, sophisticated buildings and their grounds and facilities.
+This frees the board, principals and senior staff from the burden of looking after large, sophisticated buildings and their grounds Primary Principal, Daniel Birch. and facilities.
 The PPP has not only resulted in high quality buildings with excellent equipment and resources but parents can feel satisfied that the people leading the school are focused on their child's learning.
-"My view of the PPP is that not having to focus on anything to do with the building, but be able to focus on teaching and learning, is the best thing that could possibly happen," says Primary Principal, Daniel Birch.
+"My view of the PPP is that not having to focus on anything to do with the building, but be able to focus on teaching and learning, is the best thing that could possibly happen," says